Quick

 Select Language from the Mapping Database Search page.

 A list of languages displays.
-The number indicates the number of centers in the database that collect information
+The number indicates the number of centers in the database that collect information in that language.

 The example below shows the top portion of the list of languages.